 I think the sweet spot is when teams own their server (backend) as well as one or more clients (frontend: SPA, iOS or Android app).
 When they adopt REST, they can make their clients significantly dumber and by that not only save a lot of code but also iterate faster because their client is decoupled from their server.

-Sadly it is less clear for company-wide or even public Apis for two reasons:
+It is less clear for company-wide or even global Apis if REST is a good choice for two reasons:

 REST Apis make it very easy to solve problems because the server exposes all allowed actions in the form of Hypermedia Controls.
-That however means you have to somehow know the problems your clients want to solve, which requires more work than just exposing state and letting them figure it out.
+That however means you have to somehow figure out the problems your clients want to solve.
+And then you have to take the time to implement solutions to your clients problems.

 With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behaviors of your system will be depended on by somebody.